SAP-samples/btp-services-intelligent-routing/02-SetupPolicyEndpoint/README.md

 In this step, you will create an Integration flow in SAP Cloud Integration that will act as an auxiliary endpoint for Azure Traffic Manager.

+**Important:** The following steps need to executed for both SAP Cloud Integration tenants.
 ## Setup Policy Endpoint for Azure Traffic Manager

 1. Go to the SAP Cloud Integration web interface of your first subaccount, either via the SAP Integration Suite launchpad as shown in [Setting SAP Cloud Integration](../01-SetupCloudIntegration/README.md).